ryan-conway/nimble-objectives/code-base-deep-dive/code-base-deep-dive.md

 <img src="assets/preview_devices.png">

-### ResponsiveContent
+### ResponsiveContent / ResponsiveWidthContainer
 Wrapper to adapt content to multiple screen sizes.
-This allows for the appropriate placement of content on multiple screen sizes when that content is not designed to occupy the full screen size, such as the Welcome Screen
+This allows for the appropriate placement of content on multiple screen sizes when that content is not designed to occupy the full screen size, such as the Welcome Screen.
+The available screen size classes are defined by the `WindowSizeClass` enum

 <img src="assets/responsive_content_welcome.png">